 You read that correctly.
 Fortunately, the patient in question, Alexa Kasdan, was insured and it fell to the insurer to pay the bill (they sent her a check for $25,865.24 after negotiating a “discount” from the hospital).

-Since Ms. Kasdan is also a public policy consultant in New York City, she documented the entire process, and it makes for amazing reading.
+Since Ms. Kasdan is also a public policy consultant in New York City, she documented the entire process, and it makes for an amazing reading.

 Service provider: Dr. Roya Fathollahi, Manhattan Specialty Care.

 Medical service: lab tests to look at potential bacteria and viruses that could be related to Kasdan’s cough and sore throat.

 What gives: When Kasdan got back from the overseas trip, she says there were “several messages on my phone, and I have an email from the billing department at Dr. Fathollahi’s office.”

 The news was that her insurance company was mailing her family a check — for more than $25,000 — to cover some out-of-network lab tests.
 The actual bill was $28,395.50, but the doctor’s office said it would waive her portion of the bill: $2,530.26.

 “I thought it was a mistake,” she says.
 “I thought maybe they meant $250.
 I couldn’t fathom in what universe I would go to a doctor for a strep throat culture and some antibiotics and I would end up with a $25,000 bill.”

 This is not by any means an isolated instance.
 Elisabeth Rosenthal, a writer who is also a physician, wrote a fascinating opinion piece for The New York Times that looks at various odd-but-routine billing practices that create outrageous bills for insurance companies — and individuals — to cover.
 She talks about things like: